Kenya Army: Kenyan Army services

+Training institutions include the Kenya Military Academy, and the Recruits Training School (Kenya), located 22 kilometres from Eldoret Town, Uasin Gishu County.

 Equipment

 The acquisition of T-72s has caused significant controversy.
 Thirty-three vehicles ordered from Ukraine were hijacked by Somali pirates.
-The Ukrainian Defence Minister Yury Yekhanurov confirmed 33 Russian T-72 tanks and "a substantial quantity of ammunition" were aboard the captured cargo ship, called the Faina".
+The Ukrainian Defence Minister Yury Yekhanurov confirmed 33 Soviet-made T-72 tanks and "a substantial quantity of ammunition" were aboard the captured cargo ship, called the Faina".
 The ship they were being carried in, MV Faina was released and the tanks unloaded in the port city of Mombasa in February 2009.
 There have been doubts expressed as to whether the T-72s imported by Kenya are intended for use by the Kenyan Army.
-Instead, popular opinion is that they were being clandestinely imported for the South Sudanese army, which has an arms embargo against it.
+Instead, popular opinion is that they were being clandestinely imported for the (South) Sudan People's Liberation Army, which has an arms embargo against it.

 The KDF attempted to dispel speculation by publicly showing these tanks (and other hardware) as part of its arsenal on 22 August 2010, during rehearsals for the passing of the new Constitution of Kenya.
-Nevertheless, a cloud of doubt hangs over the intent of the tank acquisition.
+Nevertheless, a cloud of doubt hung over the intent of the tank acquisition.
 The United States diplomatic cables leak indicated that an ongoing process of armaments purchases on behalf of the Southern Sudanese government by the Kenyan government was "a badly kept secret."
 The leaks go on to speculate that these clandestine operations were motivated by the Kenya political leadership's desire to support Southern Sudan, but not in a way that would openly provoke Khartoum or potentially threaten South Sudan's eventual independence.

 The KDF is interested in the US Army-approved version of the Multiple Integrated Laser Engagement System (MILES) combat simulation system.